 Scheduling on Tailwind asks you to schedule new pins every other day.
 However many pins you schedule, there will come a day when your schedule runs empty.

 That is where the „Looping“ feature called SmartLoop comes into the game.

-You can use loops for your evergreen content and schedule the same pins to the same board over and over again.
+You can use loops for your evergreen content and schedule the same pins to the same board repeatedly.
 Tailwind will make sure that you do not repeat the pins too fast.
-Depending on the number of pins in your loop you can set a schedule for the loop like:
+Depending on the number of pins in your loop, you can set a schedule for the loop like:

 - pin once a day

 Looping will not allow you to repeat pins any quicker than every three months to avoid getting downranked by Pinterest for spammy pinning behavior.
 You need to have a fair number of pins per board if you want to have the looping feature pin a considerable number of pins per week and board.